NumPy Notebook

 np.sort(a) # [80, 120, 230, 450, 560] — returns a copy

-np.argsort(a) # [1, 3, 2, 0, 4] — indices that would sort a
+np.argsort(a) # [1, 3, 2, 0, 4] — the indices that would sort a

 a[np.argsort(a)] # same as np.sort(a)

-np.sort(a)[::-1] # descending sort
+np.sort(a)[::-1] # sort descending

 names = np.array(['D', 'B', 'C', 'A', 'E'])